anushbaskaran95/15-637-Final-Project/README.md

 # USAGE
 1) Clone the repository
-2) Route to the following directory: src/kairos/
+2) Route to the following directory: 'src/kairos/''
-3) Migrate the database using python manage.py makemigrations django_kairos and python manage.py migrate
+3) Migrate the database using 'python manage.py makemigrations django_kairos' and 'python manage.py migrate''
-4) Type in the following to start the local server: python manage.py runserver
+4) Type in the following to start the local server: 'python manage.py runserver'
 5) Launch your browser and enter the specified url in the terminal

 # DEPLOYMENT PLATFORM USED